RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Introduction

 The possibility of damaging the robotic system itself and the environment of operation during policy exploration necessitates the use of simulation platforms.
 Ease of access to physics simulators, and the ability to execute simulations much faster than real-time, makes this approach appealing for training RL policies.
 However, the inaccuracy associated with the complex dynamics that are hard to model in simulation often affect the performance of RL policies when deployed onto real systems.

-Although there have been works where training was done on the real system itself~\cite{Haarnoja2019, yang2020data}, this has been appropriate for simpler and inherently stable robots which cannot be employed for training a complex quadrupedal system such as the ANYmal B robot.
+Although there have been works where training was done on the real system itself~\cite{Haarnoja2019, yang2020data}, this has been appropriate for simpler and inherently stable robots which cannot be employed for training complex quadrupedal systems such as the ANYmal robots.

 To address the reality gap problem, more accurate models of the training environment can be directly introduced into the simulators.
-For example, \textit{Hwangbo et al.} introduced an actuator network~\cite{hwangbo2019learning} to model the dynamics of the real robot's motors and further performed ablation studies to justify the necessity for accurate models to achieve simulation-to-real transfer.
+For example, \textit{Hwangbo et al.} introduced an actuator network~\cite{hwangbo2019learning} to model the dynamics of the physical actuators and further performed ablation studies to justify the necessity for accurate models to achieve simulation-to-real transfer.
 Moreover, for a training environment, it is very likely that not all the dynamics can be precisely modeled.
 As a solution, domain randomization~\cite{tobin2017domain} techniques have been used to train policies which are robust to unaccountable factors~\cite{hwangbo2019learning, gangapurwala2020guided}.

+Most of the above mentioned RL research focuses on quadrupedal locomotion on flat ground, overlooking the primary purpose of quadrupedal systems -- mobility over rough terrain.